openstack/openstack-ansible/doc/source/developer-docs/contribute.rst

 * By milestone 2:

-  * Handle deprecations from upstream projects's previous cycle
+  * Handle deprecations from upstream project's previous cycle

   * Handle OpenStack-Ansible roles deprecations from the previous cycle